gogins/csound-cxx-opcodes/README.md

 `{{` and `}}`.
 If the `-v` option is present, additional diagnostics are enabled for the `clang_compile` and `clang_invoke` opcodes.

-*S_link_libraries* - Optional space-delimited list of system or user link libraries, serving the same function as `-l` options for a standalone compiler.
-Here, however, each link library must be specified as a fully qualified filepath.
+*S_link_libraries* - Optional space-delimited list of system or user dynamic link libraries, serving the same function as `-l` options for a standalone compiler.
+Here, however, each dynamic link library must be specified as a fully qualified filepath.
 Each library will be loaded and linked by LLVM before the user's code is JIT compiled.
 Can be a multi-line string literal enclosed in `{{` and `}}`.

 *i_result* - 0 if the code has been compiled and executed succesfully; non-0 if there is an error.
 Clang and LLVM diagnostics are printed to stderr.